skroutz/clj-skroutz/README.md

 (clj_skroutz.oauth/app-token)
 ```

-You should see a response with an `app-token`.
+You should see a response with an `access-token`.
 Grab this token and add it to
 `config.edn` too.

 ## How to run the tests